marianellamonroyortizhb/Bictia_Week1/README.md

 # Bictia_Week1
-This is the repository of the first and webpage.
+This is the repository of the first week and webpage.